pyromakesmusic/ExOS/exoskeleton/README.md

 ### Heads-Up Displays

-The **AugmentOverlayUI** class provides options for creating a simple HUD in one user-selectable color.
+The **AugmentOverlayTkUI** class provides options for creating a simple HUD in one user-selectable color.
 Future plans involve dynamically updating color depending on the input of the camera and ambient light levels.

 ## Applications